 - Traumatic Brain Injuries

-- Q How is cardiogenic shock treated?
+- Q How does cardiogenic shock affect the body?

 - Q How can cardiogenic shock be prevented?